About the Journal

 History of the journal

-The National Library, which operates as a parliamentary library in line with the Law on Libraries, became the journal’s publisher.
-The title of the journal was suggested and its first concept was prepared by Dr. Andrius Vaišnys (in 1997–2006, Head of the Public Relations Unit at the Office of the Seimas of the Republic of Lithuania), who later on was the Director of Vilnius University’s Institute of Journalism and Dean of the Faculty of Communication at Vilnius University and since 2014, Professor at Vilnius University (in 2010–2020, he was Chairman of the National Library’s Scientific Board).
-The first Chairman of the Editorial Board was (up to 2009) the historian Aivas Ragauskas (at present, Professor at Vilnius University).
+Thus, the National Library operating as a parliamentary library under the Law on Libraries of the Republic of Lithuania became the journal’s publisher.
+The title of the journal was suggested and its initial concept was prepared by Dr. Andrius Vaišnys (in 1997–2006, Head of the Public Relations Unit at the Office of the Seimas of the Republic of Lithuania; later on, Director of Vilnius University’s Institute of Journalism, Dean of the Faculty of Communication at Vilnius University; Professor at Vilnius University; and in 2010–2020, Chairman of the National Library’s Scientific Council).
+The first Chairman of the Editorial Board was (until 2009) the historian Aivas Ragauskas (at present, Professor at Vilnius University).

 Outline of the journal’s concept

 The periodical research journal “Parliamentary Studies” is devoted to the publishing of studies and papers addressing the historical, legal and linguistic tradition of the national and European parliamentarism and expressions of public political life.
 Everything that has been scattered over the pages of Lithuania’s parliamentarism during the development of its statehood is worthy to be systematically investigated and consistently presented in order to demonstrate the tradition of activities of the parliamentary institution of the Lithuanian State at various stages of its history and its contribution to the maturity of the democratic society as well as to establish prerequisites for insight.
 Works published in this journal and on this Website, therefore, can and should affect the maturity of Lithuania’s political culture as well as bring to light and encourage studies in this direction by researchers within the domains of history, law, linguistics and political and information sciences.
 Parliamentarism is multifaceted and, therefore, its investigation should be interdisciplinary.